-John then wanted to know why exactly did that happen.
-So he did something that the Green Peace movement probably wouldn’t allow.
+Mr. Cryan then wanted to know why exactly did that happen.
+So he did something that PETA probably wouldn’t allow.

-He did the experiment again, but this time he severed the Vagus nerve of the lactobacillus ramnosis group before throwing them into the water (Vagus nerve is a large nerve that runs from central nervous system to the brain).
+He did the experiment again, but this time he severed the Vagus nerve of the Lactobacillus rhamnosus group before throwing them into the water (Vagus nerve is a large nerve that runs from central nervous system to the brain).

 This time the test group and the control group showed similar behavior.
 Both groups freaked out and stopped swimming at around the 4 minute mark.

-Based on the study above, we can conclude that the bacteria called lactobacillus ramnosis – which is used to make generic yoghurt – is able to lower cortisol levels in mice when they’re under stressful environment.
+Based on the study above, we can conclude that the bacteria called Lactobacillus rhamnosus – which is used to make generic yoghurt – is able to lower cortisol levels in mice when they’re under stressful environment.

 In conclusion: there’s a huge change that the probiotics and lactobacillus ramnosis in particular, may have cortisol lowering effects in humans too.
-Therefore they should also boost our testosterone levels.
+Therefore they could also boost our testosterone levels.